valuphic/Logrido/docs/installation-guide.md

 1. Open Adobe Illustrator.
 2. Go to `Window` > `Extensions` and check if `Logrido` appears in the list.
 3. Select `Logrido` to open the extension panel.
+4. Make sure to restart your Adobe Illustrator on every fresh new extension install

 ### 5. Troubleshooting